iqfareez/mpt-website/docs/features/show-other-prayer-times.md

 # Shows other prayer times

-By default, the app only shows five main prayer time.
+By default, the app only shows five main prayer times.
 However, you can choose to show other prayer times, ie **Imsak, Sunrise (Syuruk), & Dhuha** easily.

 ## Follow the simple steps below